MissKittin/php-js-css-web-toolkit-app/HOWTO.md

 ```
 I gra gitara :)

+### JavaScript polyfills
+The Toolkit does not support ECMAScript older than 6.
+If you need compatibility with very old browsers, you must take care of it yourself.

 ### Packing the toolkit into Phar
 If a better option is to pack the libraries and components into one file, use the `mkphar.php` utility:
 ```